WendyOlsen/SpatialRegressionBayesIndia2022/README.md

 We provided the webinar on 17 Oct.
 2022 (Eventbrite https://www.eventbrite.co.uk/e/spatial-and-poisson-models-of-risk-of-events-a-methods-webinar-tickets-439488561117?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=escb)

 The files include:
---   two sets of 40 Powerpoint slides
+--   Three sets of Powerpoint slides
 --   one Tutorial guide, providing some sketchy answers to the set tasks@ --   one background case-study (PDF) about spatial regression via Bayesian MCMC modelling methods, led by Dr. Diego Perez Ruiz@
 --   Figures, code, dataset for ages 15-24 in India 2017/8 and 2018/9